-All participants will be contacted and asked to participate in surveys conducted by the Division of Workforce Solutions on the services received at the Workforce Center.
+All participants will be contacted and asked to participate in surveys regarding the services received.

-- 5. LEADERSHIP DEVELOPMENT OPPORTUNITIES - Community services and peercentered activities encouraging responsibility, employability, and other positive social behaviors during the non-school hours, as appropriate, and may include: - •Exposure to post-secondary educational opportunities - •Community and service learning projects - •Peer-centered activities, including peer mentoring and tutoring - •Organizational and teamwork training, including team leadership training - •Training in decision-making, including determining priorities - •Citizenship training, including life skills training such as parenting, work behavior training and budgeting of resources.
+- 5. LEADERSHIP DEVELOPMENT OPPORTUNITIES - Community services and peercentered activities encouraging responsibility, employability, and other positive social behaviors during the non-school hours, as appropriate, and may include: - •Exposure to post-secondary educational opportunities - •Community and service-learning projects - •Peer-centered activities, including peer mentoring and tutoring - •Organizational and teamwork training, including team leadership training - •Training in decision-making, including determining priorities - •Citizenship training, including life skills training such as parenting, work behavior training and budgeting of resources.